DesiQuintans/librarian/README.md

     .libPaths("Path/to/library/folder")
 }
 ```
-You can do this without needing administrator rights, which is very handy.
+If you install R outside the system's user folders, then you can edit your site profile without needing administrator rights, which is very handy.

 If you edit the site profile for every version of R you have installed, you can install a package once and then access it in all of your R versions (assuming the R version meets the packages' requirements, of course).
 I have my library on Dropbox so that I can use them at home, at work, and on my laptop and always know that it's the same version.